-Physical therapy is an integral part of the rehabilitation process after a traumatic brain injury or spinal cord injury.
+Physical therapy is an integral part of the rehabilitation process after a brain injury or spinal cord injury.
 The goal of physical therapy is to maximize functional independence and mobility.
 At Craig Hospital, physical therapy is customized to each patient’s individual needs.
 Both inpatients and outpatients participate in physical therapy.

 Each inpatient has a designated physical therapist on his or her interdisciplinary team who will routinely meet with other team members to determine a customized therapy plan.
 Inpatients can anticipate a daily physical therapy session with his or her physical therapist.

 Craig Hospital has more than 50 physical therapists and physical therapy aides dedicated solely to rehabilitation of people with spinal cord and traumatic brain injuries.